jeffreybergier/Blog-Getting-Started-with-Vision/README.md

 In order to the receive the tap, we're going to use a  `UITapGestureRecognizer` on the main view of the view controller.
 Once thats in the storyboard, wire it up to an `@IBAction` in the view controller.
 Below is the code to receive that tap from the gesture recognizer and then draw a red box around it using the Highlight view.

 Note that the size I picked is arbitrary.
-Pick any size you like.
-Also note that the rectangle we pass to the vision system is sensitive to the size and shape of the object to track.
-So if you could make the size of the red box, better match the object you want to track, the tracking will work better.
+Also note that the Vision system is sensitive to the width and height of the rectangle we pass in.
+The closer the rectangle surrounds the object, the better the Vision system will be able to track it.

 ``` swift
     @IBAction private func userTapped(_ sender: UITapGestureRecognizer) {